josbeir/cakephp-docs-md/docs/4/en/development/routing.md

 This example uses the second parameter of `connect()` to define default parameters.
 If you built an application that features products for different categories of customers, you might consider creating a route.
-This allows you to link to [Government](government.md) rather than [Pages / display / 5](pages/display/5.md).
+This allows you to link to `/government` rather than `/pages/display/5`.

 A common use for routing is to rename controllers and their actions.
-Instead of accessing our users controller at [Users / some action / 5](users/some-action/5.md), we'd like to be able to access it through [Cooks / some action / 5](cooks/some-action/5.md).
+Instead of accessing our users controller at `/users/some-action/5`, we'd like to be able to access it through `/cooks/some-action/5`.
 The following route takes care of
 that:

 ``` php